-“When the operation was successfully completed the men of the tribe had achieved immortality for he would no longer need food nor oxygen to exist.
-The lips were sewn tight to prove the theory, then the brand of the cult small impressions of skulls were branded on the fingers”
+“When the operation was successfully completed the men of the tribe had achieved immortality for they would no longer need food nor oxygen to exist.
+The lips were sewn tightly to prove the theory, then the brand of the cult small impressions of skulls was branded on the fingers”

-In the climax of the film, it is discovered that Dr Zurich actually died 180 years ago, and that’s he’s really the witch doctor from Ecuador using Dr Zurich’s head as a disguise.
-The white man’s head has been mystically sewn atop the witch doctor’s brown Indian body, as we see the severed stitch work on the neck between the white man’s head and the dark “savage” skin of the South American Jivaro witch doctor once his shirt is ripped open to expose the brown skin.
+In the climax of the film, it is discovered that Dr. Zurich actually died 180 years ago and that he’s really the witch doctor from Ecuador using Dr. Zurich’s head as a disguise.
+The white man’s head has been mystically sewn atop the witch doctor’s brown Indian body, as we see the severed stitchwork on the neck between the white man’s head and the dark “savage” skin of the South American Jivaro witch doctor once his shirt is ripped open to expose the brown skin.
 Again, we have a theme where it’s us again them, the strange cultures that invade, beware of the savages, they’ll take your head! and even shrink it too!

 Dr Zurich exclaims”Since you know that I”m dead, I suppose you know that you can’t kill me!”

-Dr Zurich has kidnapped Jonathan’s daughter Alison as leverage to get her father, but by summoning voodoo powers to help him, Jonathan having learned the secret, that if Zurich is unsuccessful in taking the last Drake’s head, he will be doomed forever in his state never to rest.
+Dr Zurich has kidnapped Jonathan’s daughter Alison as leverage to get her father, but by summoning voodoo powers to help him, Jonathan has learned the secret, that if Zurich is unsuccessful in taking the last Drake’s head, he will be doomed forever in his state never to rest.
 Jonathan in order to make Zurich’s death final decapitates him, severing the white head from the brown body, which then crumbles into dust.

 But again, it’s also just creepy fun to look at large cretins with their lips stitched together, in human skin sandals that make silly whinnying noises when they burst into flames.